McShelby/reveal-altmode/README.md

 	// set, the plugin will install distraction free presentation mode
 	// as your only alternative preset.
 	// Once the array is defined (even if it is empty), distraction free
-	// presentation mode needs to be set manullay.
+	// presentation mode needs to be set manually.
 You can add distraction
 	// free presentation mode to any configuration preset by setting
 	// altModePresenter=true - see below.
 	altModeConfig: [